jcopperman/neurotrack/README.md

 # 🧠 NeuroSelfTrack — Personal EEG Optimization Toolkit

-**NeuroSelfTrack** is a local-first data tracking toolkit that lets you combine EEG readings with lifestyle inputs like sleep, diet, and exercise — to understand what makes your brain perform best.
+**NeuroTrack** is a local-first data tracking toolkit that lets you combine EEG readings with lifestyle inputs like sleep, diet, and exercise — to understand what makes your brain perform best.

 ---